variantstudios/wisdomwaysacupuncture.com/_posts/2016-11-28-candida-why-this-diagnosis-is-not-helpful-for-successful-acupuncture-treatment.md

 In Chinese medicine, each patient as seen as an individual.
 Whether they come in for migraines, IBS, vaginal discharge, or endometriosis; we can never make assumptions about what imbalance is causing their symptoms or disease.

-To relate this to candida, for the sake of this post let’s say that all I treated all day long, every day, was patients with the diagnosis of candida.
+To relate this to candida, for the sake of this post let’s say that all I treated all day long, every day, were patients with the diagnosis of candida.
 Every single one of them would still get a completely different diagnosis, depending on symptoms and signs from their entire body.

 And their diagnosis would have nothing to do with Candida.